snorod/pitchPy/README.md

 A computer tuner for a hacker crooner

 Project started at HackFSU '16, manipulates input frequencies to detect pitch of notes.
 Working on dynamically measuring these values.

+File to read in current stage is "testGUI.py"